railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Click  *Pay Invoice*  in the toolbar to the right of the form, which opens a Window with a description of the payment.
 Select \ ``Bank Journal``\   in the  *Journal*  field.
 Then click  *Pay Invoice*  to the top left of the form, which carries out the payment action within Open ERP and returns you to the main menu.

-.. tip::   **Comment**  *Payment of an invoice*
+.. note:: Payment of an invoice

 	The method described here is for companies that don't use their accounting system to pay bills – just to record them.
 	If you're using the accounting module fully other, more efficient, methods let you manage payments, such as entering account statements, reconciling paperwork, using tools for preparing payments, interfacing with banks.

 You can monitor the accounting impact of paying the invoice through the chart of accounts available from the menu  *Financial Management > Charts > Chart of Accounts* .
 Open ERP automatically creates accounting entries from the payment and can reconcile the payment to the invoice.